-WELCOME ACKNOWLEDGE WORK Thank you, Ximena and Catherine, for coming to my office to discuss this.
+Thank you, Ximena and Catherine, for coming to my office to discuss this.
 Let's get started, because I know how busy you each are.
 Your work is very important to this department.

-EXPLAIN HOW PROCESS WORKS I want to remind you that what we are going to do for the next 30 minutes or so is talk through the concerns that each of you have about working with each other.
-CLARIFY PURPOSE OF MEETING My goal here is to help the two of you work through this so that the work environment is improved, you each get the respect that you deserve, and we can CLARIFY LEADER'S INTERESTS create an improved working relationship.
-This is confidential meeting between the three of us, as mentioned to you in our first meetings.
-However, I w DISCUSS CONFIDENTIALITY keep a record of this meeting and any agreements we reach in my file for future reference, as well as emailing each of you and your manager the agreement.
-If clear policy violations have occurred, I POLICY ISSUES am obligated to report that.
-GIVE AGENDA.
-Briefly state the issues that will be addressed Specifically, we are going to talk about input, communication, your different styles, and your working relationship.
-I am going to ask that we all treat each other with respect and allow each person to GROUND RULES finish before we speak.
+I want to remind you that what we are going to do for the next 30 minutes or so is talk through the concerns that each of you have about working with each other.

+My goal here is to help the two of you work through this so that the work environment is improved, you each get the respect that you deserve, and we can create an improved working relationship.
+This is a confidential meeting between the three of us, as I mentioned to you in our first meetings.
+However, I will keep a record of this meeting and any agreements we reach in my file for future reference, as well as emailing each of you and your manager the agreement.
+If clear policy violations have occurred, I am obligated to report that.

+Specifically, we are going to talk about input, communication, your different styles, and your working relationship.
+I am going to ask that we all treat each other with respect and allow each person to finish before we speak.
 Agreed?